 Your journey to Everest Base Camp starts when you arrive to the bustling city of Kathmandu at 1,400m/ 4,593 feet.
+You will be met by our Award winning team.
 Most people will arrive a day or two before you fly into Lukla Airstrip.
 You may choose to spend your time there relaxing, exploring the Kathmandu Valley, rafting, sightseeing, or just walking around the busy district of Thamel.
-All of our trips include one night at the beginning of the trek and one night at the end of the trek in the Yatri Suites and Spa Hotel in Thamel.
+All of our trips include one night at the beginning of the trek and one night at the end of the trek in the Buddy Hotel and Spa in Thamel.

 There are many routes to Mount Everest and these distances are based off our most popular itinerary to Mount Everest Base Camp.
 If you are interested in trekking to Everest, why not check out our upcoming trips.
 Also, you could consider joining one of our sleeping at Everest Base Camp Treks.
 Read some REVIEWS from our trips.